reyesayala/reyesayala.github.io/_publications/2021-06-01-paper-title-number-1.md

 Recommended citation:

 Reyes Ayala, B. (2021).
-When expectations meet reality: common misconceptions about web archives and challenges for scholars. _International Journal of Digital Humanities, 2, 89-106. doi:
+When expectations meet reality: common misconceptions about web archives and challenges for scholars. _International Journal of Digital Humanities_, 2, 89-106. doi:
 10.1007/s42803-021-00034-3